LMLokesh/Weather-app/readme.md

-yargs : creating cmd commands and read the arguments from cmd validator : validating data request : api request, we can use fetch/axios instead
+yargs : creating cmd commands and read the arguments from cmd validator : validating data request : api request, we can use fetch/axios instead bcryptjs : using for encrypt and crypt password or other data multer : using for dealing with files in nodejs sharp : using for resizing images env-cmd : using for accessing config env files mongodb : we can create cloud mongodb atlas compose database with free of cast

 RESOURCES